Showcase-Portfolio/Gang-of-Four-Design-Patterns/README.md

 ## TODO

 * Improve user experience by making it more intuitive
-* Add design patterns illustrations and explanations.
+* Add illustrations and explanations for design patterns